straup/flamework-api/README.md

 A boolean flag indicating whether or not to log API requests.

-_Currently these are just written to the Apache error logs._
+Currently these are just written to the Apache error logs.
+Eventually it might be a configurable thing that allows to store things in Redis, etc. But right now it's not.

 ### $GLOBALS['cfg']['enable_feature_api_throttling'] = 0;

 This currently doesn't actually do anything.
 But, you know, throttling!
+(See above inre: logging.)

 ### $GLOBALS['cfg']['enable_feature_api_require_keys'] = 0;

-Because OAuth2...
+Irrelevant if you are using OAuth2 (below) otherwise a boolean flag indicating whether API methods must be called with a registered API key.

 ### $GLOBALS['cfg']['enable_feature_api_register_keys'] = 1;